GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ---
-title: Opportunities Management APIs
+title: Opportunity Management API
-banner-heading: Opportunities Management APIs
+banner-heading: Opportunity Management API
 ---

 ## Overview

-The Opportunities Management APIs will allow authorized users to submit and request Opportunities data.
+The Opportunity Management API will allow authorized users to submit and request Opportunities data.

 **Note:** The specifications on this page are for a soon to be released API.
 Check back here or be in contact with IAE for the release date and testing session.